 Above the waiting area on the east side of the security checkpoint hangs the Tilbury Flash, a racing airplane dating back to the 1930s.
 The Flash is a rare survivor of an exciting period of American aviation history.
 In its first and several of its early competitions the Flash was piloted by Art Carnahan who went on to become the first manager of what is now the Central Illinois Regional Airport.
 Installed at CIRA in 2015 the Flash is on loan from the McLean County Museum of History.

 The Prairie Aviation Museum (PAM) is located in CIRA Commons, at 2929 East Empire Street just off Route 9 west of the Central Illinois Regional Airport terminal building.
-Contact PAM at firstname.lastname@example.org or (309) 663-7632.
+Visit their website at www.prairieaviationmuseum.org.
+Contact PAM at email@example.com or (309) 663-7632.